 Since 2012, the Governor's Highway Safety Office and the Tennessee Department of Transportation have posted the number of car wreck fatalities on the electronic message boards that are posted above many Interstates in Tennessee.

 For Americans 1 to 44 years of age, accidental injuries are the number-one killer.
-People in that age group are more likely to die from an injury-such as a car wreck or another accident-than from any other cause.
+People in that age group are more likely to die from an injury-such as a car wreck or another accident-than than any other cause.

 Contact us if you have suffered the loss of a loved one as a result of an auto accident that was caused by someone else's negligence.
 An experienced attorney can evaluate a potential wrongful death claim on your behalf.